The Dangers of Phytic Acid and What to Do About It

 Making Flour: I love grinding my own grain to make bread or any other recipies.
 Freshly ground flour has all of the active phytase and all of the vitamins and minerals intact.
 The heat of industrial grinding destroys the phytase along with many of the nutrients.
 Combine that with a long shelf life and buying whole wheat flour is just an empty gesture.
 Even grinding grain fresh and keeping it in the freezer destroys the phytase.

 The best thing to do is to freshly grind what you are going to use.
 That is why I like keeping my WonderMill within easy reach in the kitchen.
-I know the $220 price tag seems like a lot, so if you don’t have one yet, maybe you’ll want to try a hand grinder for $29 first to see if you like it first.
+I know the price tag seems like a lot, so if you don’t have one yet, maybe you’ll want to try a hand grinder for a lot less to see if you like it first.
 For grinding small batches of grain to add to my sourdough and other recipes, I like using this little coffee grinder. *Post update (January 2016): After I grind my wheat, I just leave it in its container and keep it on the countertop to use as needed.

 I have found that sourdough is the best way to eliminate pretty much all of the phytic acid.
 Soaking grains before grinding them to make flour just doesn’t make sense to me, and sprouting is a LOT of work and won’t get rid of all they phytic acid, but it’s an option if you’re interested.
 You can soak your flour in an acidic medium after it’s freshly ground and it should do a pretty good job of getting rid of the phytic acid as well.